 With all these genetic issues, it's difficult not to wonder: what did Charles II of Spain look like?
 His prominent Habsburg jaw made it nearly impossible for the king to eat, and he constantly drooled.
 He was short, thin, and weak.
 But the family hired artists to make him look strong and healthy.
 Still, there was no hiding the outcome of centuries of inbreeding.
 Charles was the last Spanish Habsburg, a powerful dynasty that killed itself through inbreeding.

-It's one thing to say that Charles's parents were uncle and niece.
-But the Habsburg gene pool was even worse than that specific relation would indicate, because the family had generations of inbreeding - all of which led to Charles II.
+The Habsburg gene pool was even worse than that specific relation would indicate, because the family had generations of inbreeding leading to Charles II.

 Charles likely suffered from two genetic disorders: combined pituitary hormone deficiency and distal renal tubular acidosis.
 The first, caused by a mutation in the gene necessary to produce hormones in the pituitary gland, was responsible for Charles's short stature, infertility, and impotence.
 It could also cause weak muscles and digestive problems.